What to Visit in Palermo

 Erice

-Firstly, you should take a tour to Erice and Segesta.
-On your own or with a guide – in the latter case, you will have to pay a little more than 160 euros.
+But if only we hadn’t come to Sicily for a vacation in hot months, we would have spent this day on a trip to Erice and Segesta.
+On your own or with a guide – in the latter case you will have to pay about 100 euros per one.

-However, the investment will definitely pay off.
-For these two non-neighboring Sicilian sights in the province of Trapani are a must-see when in Palermo.
+However, this investment will definitely pay off.
+For these two non-neighboring Sicilian sights in the province of Trapani are a must-see when in Palermo

 Erice is a wonderful old town on a rock.
 The Temple of Segesta is what remains of an ancient city built by the Trojans.
 A well-preserved temple with Doric columns but no roof – certainly worth seeing!